Key takeaways:

 - Record the time it takes to complete a job and document it.
 You can do this manually, or by using a time tracking software like Jobber.

-- Take note of how many employees are involved, the time it takes you to get to the job site, and the time it takes you to travel in between jobs.
+- Take note of the number of employees involved, the time it takes you to get to the job site, and the time it takes you to travel between jobs.

 This all should be factored in when you’re pricing out a job.